 party of four women ranging in age from seventeen to

-sixty-three went to the Mr. Bluebeard matinee,
+sixty-three went to the Mr. Bluebeard matinee

 They were unable to find four

 the first floor and Wilma and her aunt Winnie sat in the first balcony on the second floor.

 Belle Christopher and Wilma Porter Barry died;